No one is born a perfect leader.

 Emotional intelligence and self-awareness

 Not all managers enter their roles with the crucial level of consciousness around how their identity impacts them as leaders.
 Over the course of our lives, we are all impacted by societal pressures and norms, which can result in overt and unconscious biases.
-The influences of media, stereotypes, and personal experiences in stereotypical workplaces can influence us in a number of ways:
+The influences of media, stereotypes, and personal experiences in stereotypical workplaces can influence us in a number of ways.
+For example:

 - Men promote and compensate women differently than they would other men in the same positions